Android Jetpack – How to Develop an Application Using Navigation Component?

 Navigation refers to the interactions that allow users to navigate across, into, and back out from the different pieces of content within your app using a single activity and multiple Fragments.
 In place of using different activities, we can use Fragments in main_activity to reduce the complexity of an application.
 Works like intent; we can also pass data between destinations.

-Example: Navigation Drawer, by clicking a button to go to different fragment, app bars, etc.
+Example: Navigation Drawer, by clicking a button to go to different fragments, app bars, etc.

 Three Key Parts: